Understanding Divorce Mediation in New Jersey

 - The process resolves more quickly.
 Contested divorces can easily take a year or more to finalize in court.
 In contrast, many couples who use ADR to dissolve their marriage are able to draft and finalize a divorce agreement within just a few months of filing for divorce.

-If you're interested in using ADR to negotiate equitable terms for your divorce that support your short and long-term goals, our Somerset mediation attorney are here to help you find the best path forward in your case.
+If you're interested in using ADR to negotiate equitable terms for your divorce that support your short and long-term goals, our Somerset mediation attorney is here to help you find the best path forward in your case.

 Mediation can be a great way to quickly and effectively resolve many family law issues.
 Your representation during the mediation process is critical.
 If you are concerned about the way your current lawyers are handling your case, then turn your matter over to our experienced New Jersey divorce mediation lawyers today.